infracost/docs/docs/integrations/environment_variables.md

   ```

 #### CI/CD integrations
-If you're using a [CI/CD integration](/docs/integrations/cicd), our [Docker image](https://hub.docker.com/repository/docker/infracost/infracost) ([Dockerfile](https://github.com/infracost/infracost/blob/master/Dockerfile)) has the latest stable versions of terraform and terragrunt; so you can set this environment variable to:
+If you're using a [CI/CD integration](/docs/integrations/cicd), the [infracost/infracost Docker image](https://hub.docker.com/repository/docker/infracost/infracost) ([Dockerfile](https://github.com/infracost/infracost/blob/master/Dockerfile)) has the latest stable versions of terraform and terragrunt; so you can set this environment variable to:
 - `terraform` (default, latest stable version of terraform)
 - `terraform_0.14` (latest patch version of 0.14)
 - `terraform_0.13` (latest patch version of 0.13)
 - `terraform_0.12` (latest patch version of 0.12)
-- `terragrunt` (latest patch version of 0.28, if you need other versions of Terragrunt in the Docker image, please create an [issue](https://github.com/infracost/infracost/issues/new/choose))
+- `terragrunt` (latest patch version of 0.28, if you need other versions of Terragrunt in that Docker image, please create an [issue](https://github.com/infracost/infracost/issues/new/choose))

 Infracost works with Terraform v0.12 and above.